 I wish to visit Seoul one day (hopefully in the next two years) and tastes the delicious local foods there.
 I heard the street foods in Seoul are definitely worth trying.
 If you guys could recommend some places to go and signature foods to eat there, that will be awesome!

-Here is an overview of how I made this tasty Pork Belly Kimchi Stew, hope you’ll find it helpful!
+Here is an overview of how I made this tasty pork belly and kimchi stew.

 - 1.5 cup kimchi, cut into bite-size pieces